apssproject/apss/README.md

-# apss
+# APSS-manager
-APSS main tree and docs
+Desktop APSS software for board comunication and data manipulation.